manutiedra/piklist-datatables/README.md

 The field adds the parameters offset, per_page, orderby, order, search to match the current table status, so there is no server side code to write as this parameters are supported by the REST API.

 ## History:
+* 26/01/2018: v0.0.2 released.
+    What's new?
+      - Changed configuration options from field['datatable'] to field['options'].
+      - Added render property support in order to generate custom column data.

 * 19/01/2018: v0.0.1 released